silverstripe/developer-docs/en/05_Contributing/04_Release_Process.md

 At any point in time, the core development team will support a set of releases to varying levels:

-* The status of major releases is determined by the [roadmap](http://silverstripe.org/roadmap)
+* The status of major releases is determined by the [roadmap](https://silverstripe.org/roadmap)
 * Minor releases of major releases in "active development" or in the "bug and security fixes" phase are released roughly every three months, and their End-of-Life (EOL) is announced at least six months in advance
 * The latest minor release is supported as long as the underlying major release
-* API changes and major new features are applied to the master branch, to be included in the next major release
+* API changes and major new features are applied to the next major release branch, to be included in the next major release
 * New APIs can be applied to the current minor release of major releases in "active development", but should usually be marked as "internal" APIs until they're considered stable
 * Enhancements are applied to the next minor release of major releases in "active development"
 * Non-critical bugfixes and all security fixes are applied to all supported minor releases of major releases in "active development" or in the "bug and security fixes" phase